OpenZeppelin/defender-templates/defender/multisig-monitor/Readme.md

 # Multisig Monitor

-This template deploys a Defender Sentinel and other necessary Defender resources to monitor for all events on a Safe multisig.
+This template deploys a Defender Sentinel and other necessary Defender resources to monitor all events on a Safe multisig.

 - ChangedThreshold(uint256)
 - AddedOwner(address)